MetalWorkerTools/Shared-Files/ReadMe.md

-# This page is under construction

-In this repository I share files that can be usefull.
+In this repository I share files that can be usefull for others.
 See the [WiKi](https://github.com/MetalWorkerTools/Shared-Files/wiki) for more information